1960 Pacific typhoon season: Tropical Depression Irma

+Irma affected the Philippines, but didn't make landfall.

 Typhoon Judy

+Judy was a category 1 typhoon that remained out to sea.

 Typhoon Kit

 A large circulation over the Western Pacific organized into a tropical depression on October 2.
 It moved westward, steadily strengthening to a peak of 100 mi/h.
 Kit made landfall on the eastern Philippines at that intensity on the 6th and quickly crossed the archipelago.
 It turned to the northwest over the South China Sea and struck eastern Hainan Island on the 11th.
 Kit turned to the southwest, and after weakening hit northeastern Vietnam as a minimal tropical storm on the 13th.
 Kit dissipated shortly thereafter.

 Many small and large boats sank from Kit's 1000+ mile wide circulation, with 149 fishermen missing.
 In the Philippines, Kit's extensive rainfall caused severe damage to property and transportation damage.
 Especially damaged was the rice crop, which was affected during the rice harvesting season.
 In all, Kit caused 149 casualties (with 149 missing) and $3 million in damage.
 Extensive crop damage occurred as well in China.